 - Percentage of Team’s Possessions Used

 - Turnovers per Possession

 My database for comparison uses every collegiate player selected in the 1st Round of the draft going back to 2001.
-A few 2nd Round picks from the past two years are included as well.
-Each prospect for this year’s draft is compared to that set in each of the 21 categories.
-I took the absolute value of the standardized difference between each player’s performance in each category, and multiplied it by 10.
-That total is then subtracted from 1000.
-Each similarity score is then on a scale from 0-1000, 0 representing complete opposites, 1000 representing a perfect match.
-The technique was borrowed from this Basketball-Reference article.
+A few 2nd Round picks from the past three years are included as well.
+Each prospect for this year’s draft is compared to that set in each of the 21 categories. using a technique was borrowed from this Basketball-Reference article.

-For this year’s list of prospects I took the first 40 collegiate players listed in Draftexpress.com’s 2011 Mock Draft.
+For this year’s list of prospects I’m starting with all the collegiate players listed in Draftexpress’ 2014 Mock Draft.
 That list may change so I may be adding more players as the draft approaches.
+If there’s someone you’d like to see that I haven’t included, just let me know in the comments.
 The list below will take you to a page for each player with their similarity information in spreadsheet form, as well links to draft profiles from a few other sites.
 I will be populating the list below with links as the pages are finished, so check back regularly if there is someone specific you are looking for.
 As always, feedback and comments are always welcome.